 How good is NordVPN for torrenting?

-NordVPN boasts about being the ‘Best VPN for P2P’ on its site.
+NordVPN boasts about being the ‘Best for P2P’ on its site.
 While we’d take that with a pinch of salt, it’s certainly encouraging that it overtly advertises the fact – although it’s no longer a main feature of the homepage.

 You’ll get access to ‘hundreds’ of torrenting-friendly servers worldwide, and while that network isn’t going to be as widespread as a VPN that has every server P2P-enabled, it should give a pretty good spread.